Teaching and Learning Lab:

 Are framed as an invitation, rather than a contract.
 Tone is important: emphasize opportunities for learning and what students will gain, as opposed to rules and prohibited behaviors.

-Cultivate transparency and an environment that prioritizes learning: List learning goals, provide a rationale for your choices in designing the course, articulate norms for learning in your classroom, and, possibly, invite student feedback on and contributions to the course design.
+Cultivate transparency and an environment that prioritizes learning: List learning goals, provide a rationale for your choices in designing the course, articulate norms for learning in your classroom, and, invite student feedback on and contributions to the course design.
+Use a variety of mechanisms (anonymous weekly questions or regular check-in moments) to assess how students are learning and what their concerns are.

 Refer to a diverse range of content and/or examine issues of structural inequality related to the course topic: Cultivating an understanding of how certain forms of knowledge and experience are normalized, while others are silenced and marginalized, also helps dispel the notion that certain fields are limited to a privileged few.